 Illinois liberal politics means spending without results.

-Irresponsible liberal politics won’t stop the violence, but that doesn’t mean lots of money can’t be dedicated to a problem liberalism is incapable of solving.
-Emanuel characterized the Independence Day bloodbath as unacceptable, but most of us would call it predictable and unavoidable, given the state of affairs in Chicago.
+Irresponsible liberal politics won’t stop the violence.
+That doesn’t mean lots of money can’t be dedicated to a problem liberalism is incapable of solving.
+Mayor Rahm Emanuel characterized the Independence Day bloodbath as unacceptable.
+Most of us would call it predictable and unavoidable given the state of affairs in Chicago.
 The city is a microcosm for the kind of socioeconomic havoc the mayor’s former community organizer boss is eager to bring to the rest of the country.

 In Illinois, public money is meant to be stolen, over budgeted, and abused.
-Even if spending for community-based projects did any good, using tax dollars for their announced purpose is another battle altogether, just like getting education money all the way to Illinois kids is a very difficult task.
+Even if spending for community-based projects did any good, using tax dollars for their announced purpose is another battle altogether.
+That’s why education spending has to battle public pensions.

 While state and federal investigations into Quinn’s Neighborhood Recovery Initiative compete over who gets first dibs on another Illinois governor, taxpayers should be asking why the program’s $55 million didn’t put the same boots on the ground Rick Perry is sending to the border.
 Are armed guards on Chicago streets bad PR for liberal politics that has drained public coffers while the state and city of Chicago descend into death spirals of debt?